espressif/openocd-esp32/espressif.md

 ## OpenOCD Configuration Variables

-Espressif specific functionality of OpenOCD can be controled using configuration variables which can be set on the command line via option `-c`:
+Espressif specific functionality of OpenOCD can be controlled using configuration variables which can be set on the command line via option `-c`:

 `openocd -c 'set ESP_RTOS none' -f board/esp32-wrover-kit-3.3v.cfg`

 ### Common Options

-The folowing configuration variables are common for all Espressif chips:
+The following configuration variables are common for all Espressif chips:
 * `ESP_RTOS` - the name of RTOS running on the target.
 Default is 'FreeRTOS'.
 To disable OS support (for bare metal system) use 'none'.
 * `ESP_FLASH_SIZE` - size of the chip's flash.
 Default is 'auto'.
 To disable flash functionality set to '0'.
 * `ESP_SEMIHOST_BASEDIR` - base dir for semihosting I/O. Default is OpenOCD's current working directory.